 Sixty years have passed since the spread of Aikido overseas began.
 During this time, Aikido has become established in 130 countries.
 Aikido has taken root all over the world because it is recognized as a way to train the mind and body, and as such, its value extends beyond race and border

-JASON HUNT Sensei NIDAN (2nd dan) AIKIKAI Fukushidoin Dojo Cho
+JASON HUNT Sensei SANDAN (3dan) AIKIKAI Dojo Cho

 I received my Instructor's Certificate through WAKO in 2006, which is when I opened my club, USAGIGOYA AIKIDO DOJO, in Mickleover, Derby.
 The Dojo is now based in the City Centre of Derby.
-I taught Aikido at the BRITANNIA MILL campus of the UNIVERSITY of DERBY (which was affiliated with the university through the UDSU), where I studed for a degree in Complementary Therapies: SHIATSU I currently visit KYUSHINKAN DOJO in Leicester every week, and we hold courses throughout the year with instruction from Peter Brown Sensei I have attended several International Courses, which have been instructed by Tanaka Shigeho Meiyokancho, Tao Norio Bugaku Shihan, Christian Tissier Shihan, Kubota Ikuhiro Shihan, Tada Hiroshi Shihan, Ueshiba Mitsuteru Sensei (Waka Sensei), Ueshiba Moriteru Sensei (the current Doshu), Fujii Katsutoshi Sensei, Sawada Toshiharu Shihan, Kobayashi Yukimitsu Shihan and Sugawara Shigeru Shihan.
+I taught Aikido at the BRITANNIA MILL campus of the UNIVERSITY of DERBY (which was affiliated with the university through the UDSU), where I studed for a degree in Complementary Therapies: SHIATSU.
+I have attended several International Courses, which have been instructed by Tanaka Shigeho Meiyokancho, Tao Norio Bugaku Shihan, Christian Tissier Shihan, Kubota Ikuhiro Shihan, Tada Hiroshi Shihan, Ueshiba Mitsuteru Sensei (Waka Sensei), Ueshiba Moriteru Sensei (the current Doshu), Fujii Katsutoshi Sensei, Sawada Toshiharu Shihan, Kobayashi Yukimitsu Shihan and Sugawara Shigeru Shihan.
 In 2007 I had the chance to visit Japan, and during this time was able to train alongside other Aikidoka in the MEIJI JINGU BUDODOJO SHISEIKAN in classes taught by Tanaka Shigeho Meiyokancho, Inaba Minoru Kancho, Tao Norio Shihan, Yamada Shihan and Sasada Shihan.
 During the trip to Japan, an invitation was given for our group to visit the AIKIKAI HOMBU DOJO, where we were allowed to watch a class on the upper floor, followed by a private talk with Ueshiba Moriteru DOSHU, the current leader of the AIKIKAI (and the grandson of the founder of Aikido, Ueshiba Morihei O SENSEI).
 During recent years I have visited Japan on several occassions, and have been working on creating links with NARA AIKIKAI, who are under the direct supervision of Kubota Ikuhiro Sensei, 8th DAN Aikikai SHIHAN.
 I will be looking to continue to strengthen these links with further visits to Nara in the future.
-I took my Shodan Aikikai (1st dan) grading in July 2012, under the supervision of Peter Brown Sensei I took my Nidan Aikikai (2nd dan) grading in October 2017, under the supervision of Ikuhiro Kubota Shihan I received my Level 1 Coaching Certificate in July 2012, from the BAB I received my Level 2 Coaching Certificate in July 2017, from the JAC I received the title of Fukushidoin for Kyushinkan Omeikai in January 2020
+I took my Shodan Aikikai (1st dan) grading in July 2012, under the supervision of Peter Brown Sensei I took my Nidan Aikikai (2nd dan) grading in October 2017, under the supervision of Ikuhiro Kubota Shihan I received my Level 1 Coaching Certificate in July 2012, from the BAB and I received my Level 2 Coaching Certificate in July 2017.
+I recieved my Sandan (3rd dan) in December 2022.